awsdocs/aws-systems-manager-user-guide/doc_source/session-manager.md

 ## What are the main features of Session Manager?<a name="session-manager-features"></a>
 + **Support for both Windows Server and Linux instances**

   Session Manager lets you establish secure connections to your Amazon Elastic Compute Cloud \(EC2\) instances, on\-premises instances, and virtual machines \(VMs\)\.
-For a list of supported Windows and Linux operating system types, see [Getting started with Session Manager](session-manager-getting-started.md)\.
+For a list of supported Windows and Linux operating system types, see [Setting up Session Manager](session-manager-getting-started.md)\.
 **Note**
 Session Manager support for on\-premises servers is provided for the advanced\-instances tier only\.
 For information, see [Enabling the advanced\-instances tier](systems-manager-managedinstances-advanced.md)\.
 +  **Console, CLI, and SDK access to Session Manager capabilities**